hkarthik7/hkarthik7.github.io/_posts/2021/10/08/2021-10-08-PersonalVault.md

 WARNING: Cannot get the value as plain text; Use the right key to get the secret value as plain text.
 ```

-You can't get the secrets because the key that was used to encrypt the secrets was different.
+For instance in the above example, you can't get the secrets because the key that was used to encrypt the secrets was different.
 You have use the same key to get the secrets as plain text.
-Once you have rotated the key, the old key will be archived so that you can use it to get the secrets.
+Once you have rotated the key, the old key will be archived so that you can still use it to get the secrets.

 ```powershell
 PS C:\> Get-PSArchivedKey